Resilience, Robustness, and Safety in Networked Systems

-Resilience and robustness hold paramount importance in the realm of autonomous and cyber-physical systems, where the reliable and secure operation of interconnected components is critical.
-Resilience refers to the system's ability to withstand disturbances, failures, or attacks while maintaining its essential functionalities and promptly recovering to a desired operational state.
-It involves fault tolerance mechanisms, adaptive control strategies, and dynamic reconfiguration techniques to ensure system continuity.
-Robustness, in the context of networked autonomous and cyber-physical systems, denotes the system's ability to perform optimally and reliably under varying conditions, including uncertainties in inputs, environmental changes, or the presence of faulty or malicious components.
-Achieving robustness often entails redundancy, error detection and correction, feedback control mechanisms, and the ability to gracefully adapt to the desired performance when faced with challenging scenarios.
+Resilience, robustness, and safety are of paramount importance in autonomous and cyber-physical systems, where the reliable, secure, and constraint-aware operation of interconnected components is critical.
+Resilience refers to the system’s ability to withstand disturbances, failures, or attacks while maintaining essential functionality and recovering promptly to a desired operational state.
+It involves fault-tolerance mechanisms, adaptive control strategies, and dynamic reconfiguration techniques to ensure continuity of operation.
+Robustness, in the context of networked autonomous and cyber-physical systems, denotes the ability to perform reliably under varying conditions, including input uncertainties, environmental changes, modeling errors, and the presence of faulty or malicious components.
+Safety complements these notions by ensuring that system trajectories, decisions, and interactions remain within prescribed admissible limits, even in the presence of uncertainty and adverse operating conditions.
+Achieving these objectives often requires redundancy, error detection and correction, feedback control mechanisms, constraint-enforcing control architectures, and the ability to maintain or recover desired performance when faced with challenging scenarios.

 In multiagent systems, some agents will have larger initial state values, while others may have smaller initial state values.
 The distributed leaderless framework with undirected graphs can only ensure a consensus value which is at the average of the agents' initial states.
 Sometimes, this may emerge as a restrictive requirement.
 One way to tackle this is to adopt a leader-follower scheme, and providing a wide range of arbitrary reference values to the leader.
 That said, the situation becomes over-dependent on a single agent.
 In either case, some agents do not affect the consensus value.
 We focus on a fully distributed cooperative behavior that also guarantees agreement at values which are not at the average of the agents' initial states.
 With the proposed nature of interaction, each agent has a stake in the consensus value.
 Physical constraints on actuators, such as bounded lateral acceleration of vehicles, are also respected when agents are connected over the proposed pseudo-undirected graph.